 Arsenal did manage to turn things around but when it came to must-win games at the end of the season, Mikel Arteta’s side choked as they surrendered fourth spot to north London rivals Spurs.
 It’s the sixth successive season in which the Gunners have finished below Spurs.

 The Spaniard will want his side to show better powers of recovery after going a goal down.
 They conceded the opening goal 11 times last season and recovered to win just once.
 Those three points were all they took from a possible 33.
-More Arsenal data for the 2021/22 season can be found here.
+More Arsenal stats data for the 2021/22 season can be.

 Eric Ten Hag knows he has a massive battle on his hands to make Manchester United challengers for the title once again.
 After finishing second, 12 points behind neighbours City, last season was supposed to be the season when United made strides to close the gap at the top.
 Instead, Manchester United's stats showed they lost 12 games to finish sixth, 35 points behind the back-to-back champions.